-- Rub a drop of Lavender oil between your palms and inhale deeply to help alleviate the symptoms of hay fever.
+- Rub a drop of Lavender oil between your palms and inhale deeply to help during hay fever season.

-- Dandruff; rub several drops of Lavender oil into the scalp to help eliminate dandruff.
+- Dandruff; rub several drops of Lavender oil into the scalp to help minor flakiness.

 - Place a few drops of Lavender oil on a cotton ball and place in your linen closet to scent the linens and repel moths and insects.